Blue Dragon (TV series): Release

-Based on the video game of the same title (although including several divergences from the original work), the series was announced in November 2006.
-Directed by Yukihiro Matsushita, written by Akatsuki Yamatoya, animated by studio Pierrot and co-produced by SKY Perfect Wellthink, TV Tokyo and Pierrot, the series was broadcast for fifty-one episodes on TV Tokyo from April 7, 2007, to March 29, 2008.
+Based on the namesake video game series (although including several divergences from the original work), the anime adaptation was announced in November 2006.
+Directed by Yukihiro Matsushita, written by Akatsuki Yamatoya, animated by studio Pierrot and co-produced by TV Tokyo and Pierrot, the series was broadcast for 51 episodes on TV Tokyo from April 7, 2007, to March 29, 2008.

 A second season, Blue Dragon: Trials of the Seven Shadows (BLUE DRAGON 天界の七竜, Burū Doragon: Tenkai no Shichiryū), was broadcast for fifty-one episodes from April 5, 2008, to March 28, 2009.

-In April 2007, Viz Media announced that it had licensed the anime for release in North America and Europe.
+In 2007, Viz Media licensed the series for release in North America and Europe.
 An edited English language dub of the series premiered in the United States on Cartoon Network, on April 5, 2008.
 It also aired on Cartoon Network's Toonami Jetstream service until Jetstream was cancelled on January 30, 2009.
 Since then it has been discovered that Viz Media did make an uncut version of the Blue Dragon anime in English.
 This uncut version released by Manga Entertainment had the first 24 episodes released on DVD (exclusively in the UK) over three 2 disc DVD sets with the release date of further DVD sets cancelled due to lack of sales.
-These uncut episodes unlike the US DVD releases fully restores the original Japanese opening and closing, all edited scenes from the Cartoon Network version are restored including the original music, as well as having the option to view the series in Japanese with English subtitles.
+These uncut episodes, unlike the US DVD releases, fully restore the original Japanese opening and closing, all edited scenes from the Cartoon Network version are restored including the original music, as well as having the option to view the series in Japanese with English subtitles.
 On July 22, 2011, Viz Media started streaming Blue Dragon episodes on VizAnime Tubi, and Hulu.
-At Otakon, Viz Media representative Amy Mar said that if the streaming numbers are good, they might release the uncut episodes on physical media.
+At Otakon, Viz Media representative Amy Mar said at the time that if the streaming numbers are good, they might release the uncut episodes on physical media.